bhaan23/Path-of-Progression/README.md

 Currently the app runs with [Electron](https://electronjs.org) which lets us convert a web application to a runnable .exe

 The app then takes in a progression .json file with an array of [progression nodes](https://github.com/bhaan23/Path-of-Progression/blob/master/progression.md) which will queue off of log events and items equipped to show you what to do next.

+## FAQs

+Q: I equipped an item, but the node isn't dissapearing.
+Why?
+- A: To not spam GGG's servers, I have set a timeout on the call to collect character data.
+That timeout is 1 minute.
+If the issue persists it is possible the trigger to complete the node is incorrect.
+If not, report a bug.

+Q: Why don't the lab trials in the included progression dissapear?
+- A: Unfortunately, do to how GGG does their logging, things such as lab trials are not entered in log at all.
+You can simply know which area they are in.
+I included them as it is useful information while leveling on a first character in a league.
+But you will have to manually close out each of the nodes when you complete the trials.

 ## Help us out